dymmond/esmerald/docs/en/docs/index.md

 * **Permissions**: Apply specific rules and permissions on each API.
 * **Interceptors**: Intercept requests and add logic before reaching the endpoint.
 * **Observables** - Support for observables allowing to create reactive programming within your application
-* **Pluggables**: Create plugins for Esmerald and hook them into any application and/or distribute them.
+* **Pluggables**: Create plugins for Ravyn and hook them into any application and/or distribute them.
 * **DAO and AsyncDAO**: Avoid database calls directly from the APIs.
 Use business objects instead.
 * **ORM Support**: Native support for [Edgy][edgy_orm].